 Melanie Sill has been a leader and change-maker in senior executive roles at The News & Observer of Raleigh, Sacramento Bee, and Southern California Public Radio/KPCC.
-At The N&O, she directed the project “Boss Hog: NC’s Pork Revolution,” which won the 1996 Pulitzer Prize for Public Service.
+At The N&O, she edited high-impact investigations including “Boss Hog: NC’s Pork Revolution,” which won the 1996 Pulitzer Prize for Public Service.

-Now based in North Carolina, Melanie is working as a consultant (Democracy Fund, Institute for Nonprofit News, Membership Puzzle Project and others) and as an independent editor to help creative, talented people build support and structure for independent journalism and information.
-She has worked actively in public interest journalism, content and staff diversity, open government, and First Amendment issues.
+Among major efforts in the Workshop’s startup year was the NC Media Equity Project, bringing together six leading media organizations to focus on inclusiveness and diversity through the lens of serving communities.
+Melanie founded the weekly NC Local email newsletter, which became part of the Workshop’s service to the local news ecosystem.
+Now based in North Carolina, Melanie has worked as a consultant (Democracy Fund, Institute for Nonprofit News, Membership Puzzle Project and others) and has worked actively in public interest journalism, content and staff diversity, open government, and First Amendment issues.